pantrypoints/sp/content/en/material/fallacies/3i-atlas.md

 More recently, the ignorance is seen in Physics being unable to explain the dynamics of the Comet 3I Atlas.

-Avi Loeb gave 15 anomalies of 3I Atlas:
+Avi Loeb gave 15 anomalies of 3I Atlas which we classify under their causal mechanisms:

+### External Vortex Mechanics

 1. Retrograde Trajectory: Moves opposite to planet orbits.
 2. Fine-Tuned Arrival: Arrived perfectly to pass near Jupiter, Mars, & Venus.